debiki/talkyard-prod-one/README.md

 Don't give people-you-don't-absolutely-trust ssh access to your Talkyard server.
 The database files in `/opt/talkyard/data/rdb/` are accessible to people who can ssh into the server, and log files in `/var/log/` are, too.
-This'll change in Talkyard v1 (next year 2025?) — then we'll use Docker volumes instead.
+This'll change in Talkyard v1 — then we use Docker named volumes instead.

 ### Install on your laptop?